gitluis/pi-cluster/README.md

 ## General Usage

-A cluster is generally used for distributed computing and processing of large amounts of data in-parallel through the use of Hadoop and Spark, thus providing greater processing capabilities for Machine Learning models, parallel programming, among others.
+A cluster is generally a set of connected computers viewed as a single system used for distributed computing.
+Our main intention was to process large amounts of data in-parallel through the use of Hadoop and Spark, thus providing greater processing capabilities for Machine Learning models, parallel programming, among others.

 ## Documentation